pasindusandamal/Lung-Cancer-Detection-System/README.md

 # Lung Cancer Detection System

 This repository contains the code for a lung cancer detection system, which uses machine learning to analyze CT scans to detect signs of lung cancer.
-The system also assists users in finding top doctors and the nearest medical centers for treatment.

 ## Technologies